rigaya/NVEnc/NVEncC_Options.en.md

 ### --input-probesize &lt;int&gt;
 Set the maximum size in bytes that libav parses for file analysis.

+### --input-retry &lt;int&gt;
+Maxmimum retry count for opening input file, disabled by default as it is not effective for ordinary file input.
+Might be useful when grabbing streaming input.

 ### --trim &lt;int&gt;:&lt;int&gt;[,&lt;int&gt;:&lt;int&gt;][,&lt;int&gt;:&lt;int&gt;]...
 Encode only frames in the specified range.